Paramedic Certificate Program

 The 2021 – 2022 Paramedic Certification Program will start Monday June 14, 2021 or Thursday June 17,2021.
 Students must show up the first day for the day they signed up for.

 The Paramedic Certificate Course provides individuals with the knowledge, skills and attributes to provide advanced emergency medical care as a paramedic for critical and emergent patients who access the emergency medical system, and prepares graduates to enter the workforce.

-Students will gain complex knowledge, competency, and experience while employing evidence based practice under medical oversight, and serve as a link from the scene into the healthcare system.
+Students will gain complex knowledge, competency, and experience while employing evidence-based practice under medical oversight, and serve as a link from the pre-hospital to hospital setting.

 Graduates of this program may be eligible to take state and/or national certification examinations.
 Employment opportunities include providers of emergency medical services, convalescent ambulance services, fire departments, rescue agencies, hospital specialty areas, industry, educational and government agencies.

 Johnston Community College EMS Education Program is an approved accreditation institution

 from the Committee on Accreditation of Educational Programs for the Emergency Medical

 Services Professions (CoAEMSP) and accreditation from Commission on Accreditation of Allied